hadley/adv-r/Functionals.md

 ### Rolling computations

 What if you need a for-loop replacement that doesn't exist in base R?
-You can create your own by recognising common looping structures and implementing your own wrapper.
+You can often create your own by recognising common looping structures and implementing your own wrapper.
 For example, you might be interested in smoothing your data using a rolling (or running) mean function:

 ```R
 rollmean <- function(x, n) {